 Is a heart-pumping workout part of your daily routine?
-If so, you probably exercise partially for the physical health benefits that exercise offers – better weight control, a lower risk of health problems, more energy etc. Yet those aren’t the only health benefits a fast-paced workout offers.
+If so, you probably exercise partially for the physical health benefits that exercise offers – better weight control, a lower risk of health problems, more energy, etc. Yet those aren’t the only health benefits a fast-paced workout offers.
 A number of studies have linked exercise with a greater sense of well-being too.
 After a hard day at work, a short workout is just what the doctor ordered for stress – and who doesn’t experience a little stress in their daily lives?

 For some people, stress is more than an occasional inconvenience.
 Rather, it rears its ugly head daily and, in some cases, is linked with anxiety or depression.
 Here’s the good news.
-Studies show that exercise is an effective as prescription antidepressants for treating clinical depression.
+Studies show that exercise is as effective as prescription antidepressants for treating clinical depression.
 Even if you aren’t suffering from depression, exercise has the potential to enhance your sense of well-being.
 Here’s how.

 Exercise Alters Brain Chemicals that Regulate Mood